pcda18/pcda18.github.io/index.md

-# Syllabus: Critical Perspectives in Cultural Data Analysis
+# Syllabus: Programming for Cultural Data Analysis

 #### University of Texas at Austin School of Information